Wedding Food Budget? Wedding menu options that will save a lot of money.

 8. Consider a brunch wedding

-Most lunch meals are 20-30% lesser than that of a dinner meal.
-Choosing a brunch wedding will cut prices on your menu.
-You can choose your choices from the dinner menu, but purchase at a lunch menu price – of course, that is if you choose a brunch wedding.
+Most lunch or brunch meals are 20-30% lesser than that of a dinner meal.
+Choosing a brunch wedding at a restaurant will cut prices on your menu.
+You can choose your choices from the dinner menu but purchase at a lunch menu price – of course, if you choose a brunch wedding.

 There you are!
 Wedding Menu Options that Will Save a Lot of Money!